oesterle/geekyjacket/materials_and_construction/README.md

 ### Powering the MCU and LEDs
 For the animations in our demo, which light a maximum of 10 LEDs at a time, we use Adafruit's [Lithium Ion Cylindrical Battery - 3.7v 2200mAh](https://www.adafruit.com/product/1781).
 NeoPixel LEDs can use 60mA each on full brightness.
 For 10 LEDs on at full brightness, this would require about 600mA current draw.
 See the [NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/the-magic-of-neopixels) for more info on powering LED strips.

-Also, you'll note that we are power the strip from the ~3.7V battery, rather than its 5V rated power.
+Also, you'll note that we power the strip from the ~3.7V battery, rather than its 5V rated power.
 This is fairly common in wearable projects, and exploits the WS2812B tolerance for somewhat lower voltage.

 ### Testing
 Test the MCU and strip before sewing into the jacket sleeve.